wdevon99/Nodejs-Auth-Boilerplate/README.md

 # Nodejs-Auth-Boilerplate
-This is a Nodejs Authentication Boilerplate designed by me for the MEAN stack.
+This is a Nodejs Authentication Boilerplate designed for the MEAN stack.

 *Anyone is welcome to clone this and use for their own projects*